aashaygarg/Blockchain/README.md

 #Blockchain

-This repository contains the scripts that were developed at the course:
+This repository contains the scripts that were developed at the course [Blockchain A-Z](https://www.udemy.com/course/build-your-blockchain-az/):

--Blockchain (Python)
--ICO (Python)
--Smart Contract (Solidity)
+## Technologies Used

+* Solidity
+* Python
+* Flask
+* Remix
+* Ganache
+* Spyder
+* Postman